Link to the book:

 Following these blood type food and lifestyle recommendations for a month or two will help you to discover what your trigger foods are.
 I also provide a free beginner's guide to blood type eating that lists food that is generally agreeable for all blood types.
 This makes entertaining easier!
 A personalised, really agreeable diet will reduce your inflammation load, help you to lose weight and make you feel more energetic and simply fantastic!

 You will be able to understand why blood type O-secretor can eat as many chickpeas as they like but lentils cause gas and bloating, unless they are sprouted.
 Sprouting breaks down many of the plant-based lectins in dried peas and beans but cooking does not.
 Fermenting them is also going to reduce lectin levels and makes soya products safer and more beneficial to consume.
 We don’t all have to cut out wheat as blood type A-secretor thrives on wheat products.
-For the rest of us, there is a direct link to inflammation that causes weight gain, indigestion, bowel disorders and so on.
+For the rest of us, there is a direct causative link to all the causes of weight gain, indigestion, bowel disorders and so on.
 Instead of taking drugs,why not chut out the offending substances.
 Try it for a month!